MansourM/ez-docker-for-laravel/README.md

 ## :warning: Known Issues

 - While building node_modules (`npm i`) in the builder, a warning may appear: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 data listeners added to [TLSSocket].
 Use emitter.setMaxListeners() to increase limit`.
 This warning does not seem to affect functionality.
+- Symbols in password like`()` seems to break .env reader function in the shell script

 <!-- Contributing -->